Areas of Study

 The cornerstone of UNO’s String Program is studio instruction.
 Emphasis is placed on technique; the development of musicality; exposure to standard solo, chamber, and orchestral repertoire; and learning how to play with efficiency and ease.
 The string faculty have a diverse array of national and international teaching and performing experience.

-The Department of Music offers an extensive vocal program, suitable for training vocal musicians who wish to become music educators or who wish to pursue advanced degrees in performance.
+The School of Music offers an extensive vocal program, suitable for training vocal musicians who wish to become music educators or who wish to pursue advanced degrees in performance.
 All voice majors study privately with an artist faculty member specializing in voice and each student has the opportunity to sing before the vocal faculty and their peers several times each semester.

 Woodwind majors at UNO are taught by a faculty of dedicated teachers and performers, and our students are provided with a wide array of performance opportunities.
 The programs of study for woodwind majors are designed to develop skilled performers who are familiar with the standard solo, ensemble, and orchestral literature for their instruments.